I have blogged about this before but I'm doing it again because - Real Rocks.

-Holding staunchly onto your beliefs about what will make you healthier, heal you, help you lose weight, get rid of your allergies, clear your skin, heal your gut and whiten your teeth is fine - but don't wear your beliefs like an armour.
+And holding staunchly onto your beliefs about what will make you healthier, whether to vaccinate or not, help you lose weight, get rid of your allergies, clear your skin, heal your gut and whiten your teeth is fine - but don't wear your beliefs like an armour.

 Don't use them as a weapon against those who are not on your track.

-Just quietly and determinedly go about YOUR health journey.
+Just quietly and determinedly go about YOUR journey.